Changes to Federal Student Loans from the One Big Beautiful Bill Act

 The One Big Beautiful Bill Act (OBBB), passed by Congress on July 3, 2025 and signed into law on July 4, 2025, contained several provisions impacting federal student loans.
 These updates are highlighted below.
 Additional details will be added to this site in the coming months.
 Unless otherwise noted, these changes will be effective July 1, 2026.

-• Undergraduate students may be eligible for up to $20,000 per year in Parent PLUS Loans, with a $65,000 aggregate limit.
-Students who previously received a Parent PLUS Loan may be eligible to continue borrowing under current limits for up to three academic years or the remainder of their program, whichever is less.
+- Undergraduate students may be eligible for up to $20,000 per year in Parent PLUS Loans, with a $65,000 aggregate limit.
+Students who previously received a Federal Direct Loan or a Parent PLUS Loan, in their current degree type at Emory, may be eligible to continue borrowing under current limits for up to three academic years or the remainder of their expected time to completion for their program, whichever is less.

-• Graduate PLUS Loans have been eliminated for new borrowers.
-Existing Emory borrowers may retain eligibility for up to three academic years or the remainder of their program, whichever is less.
+- Graduate PLUS Loans have been eliminated for new borrowers.
+Existing Emory borrowers may retain eligibility for up to three academic years or the remainder of their expected time to completion for their program, whichever is less.

-• Graduate students may be eligible for up to $20,500 per year in Direct Unsubsidized Loans, with an aggregate limit of $100,000.
-Existing Emory borrowers may be eligible to continue borrowing under current limits for up to three academic years or the remainder of their program, whichever is less.
+- Graduate students may be eligible for up to $20,500 per year in Direct Unsubsidized Loans, with an aggregate limit of $100,000.
+Existing Emory borrowers may be eligible to continue borrowing under current limits for up to three academic years or the remainder of their expected time to completion for their program, whichever is less.

-• Sets the lifetime borrowing limit on all federal student loans, excluding Parent PLUS Loans received as a student, to $257,500 ($57,500 as an undergraduate student).
+- Sets the lifetime borrowing limit on all federal student loans, excluding Graduate PLUS and Parent PLUS Loans received as a student, to $257,500 ($57,500 as an undergraduate student).